 Financial Services and Markets Act 2000

-If for any reason our clients and we are unable to resolve a problem between us regarding the carrying on of investment-related activities (including insurance mediation activities), those clients have access to the complaints and redress mechanisms provided through the SRA and the Legal Ombudsman.
+If for any reason our clients and we are unable to resolve a problem between us regarding the carrying on of investment-related activities (including insurance distribution activities), those clients have access to the complaints and redress mechanisms provided through the SRA and the Legal Ombudsman.

 Since we are not authorised under FSMA, we are only permitted to communicate invitations or inducements to engage in investment activities (“financial promotions”) where these have been approved by an authorised person or are exempt from the requirement for such approval.
-We are retained only to provide legal and, where applicable, tax advice to our clients and nothing that we say or do should be construed as advice to anybody on the investment merits of acquiring or disposing of particular investments, including insurance contracts, or as an invitation or inducement to anybody to engage in investment-related activities (including insurance mediation activities).
+We are retained only to provide legal and, where applicable, tax advice to our clients and nothing that we say or do should be construed as advice to anybody on the investment or financial merits of acquiring or disposing of particular investments, including insurance contracts, or as an invitation or inducement to anybody to engage in investment-related activities (including insurance distribution activities).
 Also, we do not act as brokers of investment transactions.